tudo-aqua/gdart-examples/README.md

 Once the compilation is complete and the paths in ```gdart-examples.sh``` are adapted to the paths for kotlin and scala on your machine, it should be possible to go into the example directories and run the `./run-example.sh` script.

+*Disclaimer: Currently, the shell scripts are only provided for Linux.
+GDart runs on OSX as well, but you will need to adapt the location of SPouT in the `gdart-examples.sh` script.*